HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 esptool.exe -vv -cd nodemcu -cb 921600 -cp COM32 -ca 0x00000 -cf C:ESPEasy.ino.bin

-• The "COM32" part corresponds to the COM port under which your connected ESP can be reached.
+• The part "COM32" corresponds to the COM port under which your connected ESP is accessible.

-• "0x00000" corresponds to the memory area from which the binary is to be written to the ESP memory.
-You should not usually change this value.
+• "0x00000" corresponds to the memory range from which the binary should be written into the ESP memory.
+Usually you should not change this value.

-• The part "C:ESPEasy.ino.bin" is now important.
-The path to your binary must be specified here.
+• Important is now the part "C:ESPEasy.ino.bin" Here must be the path to your binary.
 If you have copied your binary to your C: drive and named it "ESPEasy.ino.bin", this value can remain as it is.

 Further information: